Ann0831/serendilang/docs/architecture.md

 ### 1.3 Architectural Approach and Design Rationale

-To address these challenges, the front-end system is built using a multi-layer, self-defined architectural framework based on **HTML, JavaScript, and TailwindCSS**.
+To address these challenges, the front-end system is built using a multi-layer, self-defined architectural framework based on **HTML, JavaScript (ES6 modules), and TailwindCSS**.

 The multi-layer design assigns each layer a clearly defined category of responsibility, with strict dependency rules: each layer may only depend on layers beneath it.
 This structure enforces a unidirectional flow of control and prevents implicit coupling across abstraction boundaries.